 Who can I contact about the SPPS PharmD advising program or if I need additional information?

 Please refer to the Student webpages.
 There, you will find class and exam schedules, study skills resources, financial resources and student accounts, career planning resources, research resources, UB services and resources and more.

 Faculty Advisors: All UB SPPS students are matched with a faculty advisor when they enter the program.
-It is required that you meet with your advisor at least once a semester.
-You may seek advice and mentorship from any other faculty member as well.
+Students are required to meet with their advisor at least once a semester.
+Students may seek advice and mentorship from any other faculty member as well.

-Alumni Mentors: We pair interested students with an alumni “guide” called a Dean's Alumni Ambassador (DAA) Mentor.
+Dean’s Alumni Ambassador Career Development Mentor: We pair interested students with an alumni “guide” called a Dean's Alumni Ambassador (DAA) Mentor.
 Your DAA Mentor would be chosen for you based on your interests.
 DAA Mentors introduce students to career opportunities and develop relationships with practicing pharmacy professionals.
-Contact Jennifer Rosenberg, Associate Dean, for more information.

 Rho Chi Consultants: Rho Chi is a national pharmacy honor society that provides academic support.
 On the basis of their academic standing (top 20% of their class), students are invited to membership in their second year of study.

 Student Peer Mentors: Dean's Student Ambassador (DSA) Peer Mentors are available to chat with prospective and current students.
 Consider this a great complement to meeting with your academic advisor or mentor.

 Advisors are available to assist with academic, career and personal matters.
 Advisors...

 Possible topics for advising meetings include: